Skip to main content

 Delivery Partners (Music Australia)

 Delivery Partners are organisations that receive investment from Music Australia to provide services for artists, industry professionals, and organisations, aimed at fostering growth and development within the Australian contemporary music industry.
 The pilot programs which spanned the 2024 calendar year were designed to address various sector needs, including industry skills development, youth engagement, grassroots live music, export music market development, and climate services.
-The four delivery partners were invited to advance from pilot to full partner status and have been funded for two (2025 + 2026) + two (2027 + 2028) years.
+The four delivery partners were invited to advance from pilot to full partner status and will receive funding until 2028.

 Economic and Cultural Value of Country Music (Music Australia)